FerdinandZhong/punctuator/README.md

 Distilbert-punctuator is a python package provides a bert-based punctuator (fine-tuned model of `pretrained huggingface DistilBertForTokenClassification`) with following three components:

 * **data process**: funcs for processing user's data to prepare for training.
 If user perfer to fine-tune the model with his/her own data.
-* **training**: training pipeline and doing validation.
+* **training**: training pipeline and evaluation.
 User can fine-tune his/her own punctuator with the pipeline
 * **inference**: easy-to-use interface for user to use trained punctuator.
 * If user doesn't want to train a punctuator himself/herself, two pre-fined-tuned model from huggingface model hub
   * `Qishuai/distilbert_punctuator_en` 📎 [Model details](https://huggingface.co/Qishuai/distilbert_punctuator_en)